Hard Coral: The Ultimate guide

 What Are Hard Corals?

-They are the primary builders of coral reefs.
+They are the primary builders of the reefs.
 Unlike their soft coral cousins, they secrete calcium carbonate to form a protective skeleton.
-This skeleton provides a sturdy structure for the coral polyps and forms the foundation of the reef itself.
+This skeleton provides a sturdy structure for the polyps and forms the foundation of the reef itself.

 Characteristics